-The poster also includes elements that show some of the complex water-related issues we face today, such as stormwater pollution and hydroelectric power generation, among others.
+The poster on the previous page also includes elements that show some of the complex water-related issues we face today, such as stormwater pollution and hydroelectric power generation, among others.
 We hope this poster encourages you to study and discuss these issues.